hgyxbll/cheat/README.md

 	[user@computer:project]$ echo returned $?
 	returned 1

-You can further change the behavior of a test suite with command line options.
+You can change the behavior of the test suite with command line options or force running individual tests by giving their names as arguments.

-	[user@computer:project]$ ./tests --help
+	[user@computer:project]$ ./tests --list --minimal | xargs ./tests ..:..:.:..!..
+	---
+	example.c:81: assertion in 'philosophy_never_worked' failed: 'heap == stack'
+	example.c:104: assertion in 'important' failed: 'THIS_TEST == IMPORTANT_TEST'
+	example.c:112: assertion in 'pointless' failed: '(0 | ~0) == 0'
+	---
+	9 successful and 4 failed of 13 run
+	FAILURE

-They are presented in section 3.3.
+The option syntax is specified in section 3.3.

 ### 1.4   Using Extensions